JetBrains/lets-plot/demo/livemap/src/jvmBrowserMain/profiling.md

-To profile JS with Chrome DevTools and to see real function names in the profiler you need to:
+The best way to profile JS code is to use Chrome Canary.
+It shows real function names in the profiler when source map is available, even for minified code.

+Alternatively, use a non-minified demo.
+To do so:
 - build `js-package` module using Gradle task `js-package:jsBrowserDevelopmentWebpack`
 - build `demo-livemap` module using Gradle task `demo-livemap:jsBrowserDevelopmentRun`